OfficialSirH/non-binary-formatter/documentation/[MS-NRBF].md

 | BinaryArray          | Lengths     | Size of each dimension that would affect the net size of the Array |
 | ObjectNullMultiple   | NullCount   | Number of **Null Objects**                                         |

-De-serialization of the serialization stream results in creating instances of **Remoting Types** whose information is provided in the serialization stream.
+De-serialization of the serialization stream results in creating instances of **[Remoting Type](#remoting-type)** whose information is provided in the serialization stream.
 It might be unsafe to create an instance of Remoting Types.
 An implementation protects against attacks where the serialization stream includes the unsafe Remoting Types.
 Such attacks can be mitigated by allowing the higher layer to configure a list of Remoting Types in an implementation-specific way and disallow **de-serialization** of any Remoting Type that is not in the list.

 ___
 # 5 Appendix A: Product Behavior